Hearthstone pro caught playing Auto Chess during Grandmasters league match after making huge mistake

 As someone who has followed Hearthstone esports for a long time, I mostly find this pretty funny.
 When Hearthstone was one of the biggest games on Twitch, League of Legends streamers would routinely play games during their solo-queue downtime as a way to show off their plate spinning skills, and it's hilarious to see that stunt rear its head again when there's so much money on the line.

 That being said, there are some people in the community who are understandably miffed.
-Simon "Sottle" Welch, who is the best Hearthstone caster we've got, was probably the most open about his displeasure on Twitter, saying, "Seiko's actions were very insulting to the GM program and to thousands of players who would kill to be in position."
+Simon "Sottle" Welch, who is the best Hearthstone caster we've got, called Seiko out immediately after the match for unprofessionalism, and was even more open about his displeasure on Twitter, saying, "Seiko's actions were very insulting to the GM program and to thousands of players who would kill to be in position."

 But I do strongly believe that Seiko's actions were very insulting to the GM program and to thousands of players who would kill to be in position.I take my job very seriously, too seriously at times.September 14, 2019